busbey/YCSB/Managing-a-Release.md

 You should let interested communities know that a new version is available.
 In particular, we try to make sure any of the communities with datastore bindings in the release know.

-You should adapt the below template to highlight significant datastore binding changes and major features.
+You should adapt the template below to highlight significant datastore binding changes and major features.
 Include a summary line for those datastore bindings that were not tested in the release.
 If a supported datastore binding did not change the range of versions supported, omit from the general template.
 Be sure to still list it as supported in the email to that datastore's community.

+It's usually helpful to tailor the template to the particular community, by putting their datastore at the top of the list, if it is in the supported category.
+If theirs is in the 'experimental' camp, you can mention their datastore, for instance:

+"~5 additional datastore bindings in experimental status (including Couchbase)"

 > Subject: [ANNOUNCE] YCSB _version_ Release
 >